Last Updated on 7 November 2022

 How to get to Chinatown: If you are following this itinerary for 3 days in London then to reach Chinatown from Theatreland all you need to do is take a short walk.
 If you’re coming from elsewhere, the best tube station for Chinatown is Leicester Square (Northern or Piccadilly line) or Piccadilly Circus (Piccadilly or Bakerloo line).

 Day 2 – North London

 Visit Little Venice (morning)

 After breakfast, take the tube to Little Venice.
 Located a short walk from the chaos of Paddington, you might think that you’ve stepped into another world when wandering the quieter streets of the Amsterdam-esque neighbourhood.
 Little Venice is one of the most unique places to visit in Europe located where the Grand Union Canal meets Regent’s Canal, and is full of tranquil waterways that are lined with cafes, restaurants and narrow boats!
-After a mooch, take a narrow boat trip with the London Waterbus Co Ltd to Camden Town, where you’ll spend the afternoon.
+After a mooch, take a narrow boat trip with the London Waterbus Co Ltd to Camden, where you’ll spend the afternoon.
 This is a lovely way to see the picturesque canals of London!

 How to get to Little Venice: Take the London Underground to Paddington tube station (Circle, District, Bakerloo or Hammersmith and City line) and take the Grand Union Canal exit, then follow the signs for Little Venice.